tqec/tqec/docs/contributor_guide.rst

 4. Work in your branch and submit a pull request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You should only work on the branch you just created.
-Implement the fix you envisionned
+Implement the fix you envisioned
 to the issue you were assigned to.

-If, for personnal/professional reasons, lack of motivation, lack of time, or whatever
+If, for personal/professional reasons, lack of motivation, lack of time, or whatever
 the reason for which you know that you won't be able to complete your implementation, please
 let us know in the issue so that we can un-assign you and let someone else work on
 the issue.